30 Salesforce Marketing Cloud Interview Questions & Answers

 You can define a dynamic content block in an email to display (render) information based on the subscriber’s attributes, data extension values, or audiences.

-Example: to personalize an email according to gender, instead of building 2 emails (one for male subscribers, and another for females), you can build a dynamic content block that will render the correct content based on gender.
+Example: To personalize an email according to gender, instead of building two emails (one for male subscribers, and another for females), you can build a dynamic content block that will render the correct content based on gender.

-3. What is the difference between the Sender Profile & Delivery Profile?
+3. What is the difference between the Sender Profile and the Delivery Profile?

-• Delivery profile: specifies the IP address, and the header and footer you have chosen to use for a send.
-A delivery profile, like the sender profile, can be reused across multiple sends.
+• Delivery profile: Specifies the IP address, and the header and footer you have chosen to use for a send.
+A delivery profile can be reused across multiple sends.

-4. What are the different email sending options in SFMC?
+4. What are the different email sending options in Email Studio?

-There are multiple ways to send emails from SFMC.
-You should be aware of these to maximize how your organization uses the platform:
+There are multiple ways to send emails from Marketing Cloud.
+You should be aware of these to maximize how your organization uses the platform.
+Some ways include:

 A/B testing is one of the most common strategies leveraged by marketers to determine which version of their emails gets a better response from subscribers.

-SFMC offers A/B testing as a standard feature.
-It is important for candidates to be aware of the various features involved.
+Marketing Cloud offers A/B testing as a standard feature.
+It is important for candidates to be aware of the various features involved – and even better to provide a few examples, whether those you have done in real-life, or fictitious.

-To answer the question: A/B testing for an email can be applied to the Email Subject Line, Email Preheader, From Name, Content Area, and Send Time.
+To answer the question: A/B testing for an email can be applied to the email’s:

 When setting up an A/B test, you set the criteria which will determine the winning email automatically.
 You have two options to choose the winner by: